HLS Encoder and Video Bitrate Settings for HTTP Live Streaming [2022 Update]

 - Stream URL

-- Login code (unique for each stream)
+- Log in code (unique for each stream)

-That’s all there is to it!
-Configuring encoder settings can seem impossible to a beginner.
+Configuring HLS encoder settings can seem impossible to a beginner.
 However, it’s quite easy with a little practice.
-Whenever you need a reference, just skim this article.
-You can either follow our recommendations exactly, or use them as a guide.
-Whatever settings you choose, we always recommend conducting a test stream before your event.
+You can follow our recommendations exactly, or just use them as a starting point.